Lime (color): Key lime

 Key lime is a light lime color that is named after a Crayola Pearl Brites crayon.

 Lemon-lime

-Lemon-lime is a fluorescent chartreuse color that is named after the carbonated soft drinks such as Sprite, 7 Up, and Sierra Mist.
+Lemon-lime is a fluorescent chartreuse color that is named after carbonated soft drinks such as Sprite, 7 Up, and Sierra Mist.
 The red value to this neon color is almost to yellow.

 Arctic lime

 The color Arctic lime is close to electric lime, and was named in 2009.
 This is one of the colors in Crayola's eXtreme colors ultra-bright colored pencils.

 Peridot

 The color peridot is a shade of lime with lemon undertones, which represents the color of the peridot gemstone.
 Peridot is the birthstone for those born in August.

 Volt

 The color Volt is used by Nike in several of their athletic products, most notably their Air Max 90 Hyperfuse sneakers, which were introduced in 2011.
 This color is similar to electric lime.

 Electric lime

 Electric lime is a Crayola color created in 1990.
 This tint of lime is popular in psychedelic art.